holgern/beem/docs/cli.rst

 From this point on, every time an action requires your private keys, you will be prompted ot enter this password (from CLI as well as while using `steem` library).

-To bypass password entry, you can set an environmnet variable ``UNLOCK``.
+To bypass password entry, you can set an environment variable ``UNLOCK``.

 ::